LucasDionisi/TwitchBot_blindtest/README.md

 # TwitchBot_blindtest

-## 🙏 Support me
+🥖 La version française : [ici](README.fr.md) 🥖

+## 🤯 How does it work?
 ---
-[EN] You can use this bot for free.
-If you want to support me, you can donate [here](https://www.paypal.me/lucasdionisi) 🤩.

-[FR] Vous pouvez utiliser gratuitement ce bot.
-Si vous voulez me soutenir, vous pouvez faire une donation [ici](https://www.paypal.me/lucasdionisi) 🤩.

-## 🤯 How does it work? / Comment ça fonctionne ?
----
-[EN] Via a web interface, you will be able to create a music list to play a blindtest with your viewers on twitch.
+Through a web interface, you will be able to create a music list to play a musical blindtest with your viewers on twitch.

-[FR] Via une interface web, vous allez pouvoir créer une liste de musique pour jouer à un blindtest avec vos spectateurs sur twitch.

 ![UI](/gitImg/UI.png)

-[EN] As a Streamer, you can add new music that composed of :
+As a Streamer, you can add new music that composed of :
 - Artist.
 - Title.
 - Penalty (allows viewers not to spam anything and everything).